 BBG's horticulture internship supports our mission to use the Garden as a working garden, living laboratory, and educational resource.
 Each year, interns have an eight-month, hands-on experience working directly with BBG's internationally respected horticulture staff.

 Internships are open to any adult over 18 who has a strong interest in horticulture.
 The applicant must be able to do physical labor outdoors and posses a valid driver's license.
 This program is designed for people interested in pursuing a career in horticulture.
+Successful applicants must be able to work the full eight months and are responsible for their own housing.

 Goals for Horticulture Interns